TCLamnidis/qpWrapper/README.md

 These can be specified with `-t`, or inferred from the directory path if not specified.

 #### qpWave
-In qpWave parsing, qpParser.sh will print a table of results from qpWave outputs in the current directory.
+In qpWave parsing, qpParser.sh will print a table of results from qpWave outputs (`*.out`) in the current directory.
 This table includes the subdirectory specified during the qpWrapper submission of runs (assuming qpWrapper was used), comma separated lists of the Right and Left populations of the qpWave run, as well as the tail-difference between the model with maximum rank and that with rank one below it.